snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 Now that every one is the world can connect to your server, you'll probably want some protection.
 A firewall is a good start.

 And now it's important that this server is always on 24/7.
-### Pricing comparison?
+## Pricing comparison?
+You may have noticed that I didn't include pricing on any of these.
 Pricing is important however it's very dependant on the region, provider and config.
+Most of the above services are free to very cheap for small projects, but the more you need, the more you pay.
 But I have included a small pricing comparison using the same specs on the most basic machine on each platform.

+I would have liked to include a comprehensive pricing table but it varies so much so I'll just link the relevant pages.

 | VM                          | Memory  | vCpus | SSD    | $/month |
 | --------------------------- | ------- | ----- | ------ | ------- |